TheRenegadeCoder/sample-programs-website/docs/languages/perl/index.md

 class functions.
 In fact, modern Perl even support object-oriented programming.

 As a fun tidbit, Perl differs dramatically from Python in terms of complexity.
-In fact, the creators of Perl live by the slogan “there's more than one way to do it.”
-In contrary, the creators of Python prefer that “there should be one ,
+In fact, the creators of Perl live by the slogan "there's more than one way to do it."
+In contrary, the creators of Python prefer that "there should be one,
-and preferably only one ,  obvious way to do it“
+and preferably only one, obvious way to do it"

 ## Articles